HanabarKaveri/To-Do-List/README.md

 ## Technologies Used

-HTML – Creates the layout and input fields
+1) HTML – Creates the layout and input fields

-CSS – Styles the app with a clean, responsive design
+2) CSS – Styles the app with a clean, responsive design

-JavaScript – Handles adding, checking, deleting tasks and saving data
+3) JavaScript – Handles adding, checking, deleting tasks and saving data

- Why This Project
+#### Why This Project

 This project is perfect for learning and practicing DOM manipulation, event handling, and localStorage in JavaScript.

-Perfect bro! 🔥 Here’s a short, clean, user-friendly explanation you can put in your GitHub README so visitors understand your project quickly:

-📝 To-Do List

-This is a simple and interactive To-Do List web app built using HTML, CSS, and JavaScript.
-It allows users to easily manage daily tasks — you can add new tasks, mark them as completed, or delete them.
-The app uses your browser’s localStorage, so your tasks remain saved even after refreshing or closing the page.